 Life After Stitched: Caring for Your Blinds

-It’s a lovely feeling - - - you’ve finally made all the decisions on colour, styles, where they should go and you’ve installed your gorgeous new made to measure blinds.
-Fast forward a few years and the feeling has well and truly worn off and your blinds need to be replaced… not in our world!
+You’ve finally made all the decisions on colour, styles, which rooms are being fitted with made to measure blinds and you’ve installed them.
+Fast forward a few years and you might start feeling like your blinds need to be replaced.
+But not in our world!
 Read on for our top tips on how to keep your blinds feeling fresh and like the day they were installed.
-If you haven’t yet experienced that warm and fuzzy feeling, click here to see our range of blinds.

-Have you ever gone to pull down a blind only to have a little flurry of dust (and possibly some dead flies!) go flying?
 Let’s be honest, dusting blinds is really not something that crosses our minds when we are cleaning.
-To avoid a dust build-up and an insect graveyard, simply run a vacuum with the upholstery brush attachment across the blinds every couple of weeks.
-Every month or so, take a damp cloth and run it across the top, including the wall fixtures and gently wipe clean.
+But to keep your blinds clean and free of dirt, a simple hoover will help to avoid a dust build-up and an insect graveyard.
+Simply run a vacuum with the upholstery brush attachment across the blinds every couple of weeks.
+Then, every month or so, take a damp cloth and run it across the top of the headrail, including the wall fixtures and gently wipe clean.

-Condensation on windows causes mould to grow, which can often spread onto your blinds, particularly in kitchens and bathrooms.
+Condensation on windows can cause mould to grow, which can often spread onto your blinds, particularly in kitchens and bathrooms.
 The only way to prevent this is to regularly wipe your blinds dry.
-Most of us don’t have the time to do this.
-At a minimum, try to wipe your blinds using a damp cloth and warm soapy water once a week.
+Most of us don’t have the time to do this though so at a minimum, try to wipe your blinds using a damp cloth every few weeks.

 To remove mould build up on fabric blinds, first take down your blinds.
 Using two parts bicarbonate of soda, one part water and one part white vinegar, make a paste.
 Spread the paste along the affected area and leave to dry.
 Vacuum the residue and repeat if necessary.
-Wipe the entire blind with your damp cloth or sock, using warm soapy water.
-Leave to dry and re-hang, good as new!
+Wipe the entire blind with your damp cloth using warm water.
+Leave to dry and re-hang - - - good as new!

 Combat grease